In Delhi’s worst violence in decades, a man watched his brother burn

 Then he watched, helpless with terror, as Anwar was killed.

 Saleem and Jitendra Kumar, a painter who lives in the area, gave similar but independent accounts of Anwar’s death.
-Other witnesses provided details that matched Saleem and Kumar’s descriptions of the events.
+Other witnesses provided details that matched Saleem’s and Kumar’s descriptions of the events.

 First, the mob vandalized Anwar’s home, throwing his clothes and supplies out the door and setting them on fire, Saleem said.
 Anwar cursed at the rioters destroying his home, Kumar said.

-Some men held Anwar’s arms while another shot him twice, then the mob hurled him into the fire.
+Some men held Anwar’s arms while another shot him twice, and then the mob hurled him into the fire.
 Anwar staggered to his feet and was shot a third time.
 The assailants heaved a nearby bicycle rickshaw on top of him, trapping him in the flames.

 The mob was not finished.
 Its next stop was Saleem’s house, where rioters rampaged through the tiny home, breaking everything in sight, according to several of his neighbors.
 Then they set it on fire.
 Neighbors said they yelled down and pleaded with the mob to stop out of fear that their own homes — Hindu homes — would be set ablaze.